ignition-is-go/rship-docs/src/06_Glossary/01_Programming/04_Target.md

 # Target

-An interactable entity within a System, which publishes Actions and/or Emitters
+An interactable entity within a Service, defined by the Executor, which publishes scehmas for Actions and/or Emitters.